 Charlotte qualified as a registered adult nurse from Kings College London university in 2011.
 She started her career as a thoracic surgical nurse and specialised in pain management in 2015.
 She has experience in managing both acute and chronic pain and has completed specialist training to enhance her skill and knowledge.

 Charlotte graduated from Cardiff University in 2018 with an MSc in Pain Management with merit.
 She has also completed the advanced history taking and non-medical prescribing modules at Oxford Brookes University.
-Charlotte has a specialist interest in acute post-operative pain management and the management of chronic pain following surgery.
+In 2024 Charlotte received her European Diploma in Pain Nursing from EFIC.
+Charlotte currently works as a Senior Clinical Nurse Specialist in Pain Management at the Royal Brompton and Harefield Hospital part of Guy’s and St Thomas’ NHS Foundation Trust.
+Charlotte has a specialist interest in acute post-operative pain management and the management of neuropathic pain.

 Christina Gullberg RN MSc BSc Vice Chair